Last Updated on August 17, 2022 by Ran

 - Where are you going?
 Travelers going to Bangkok, Dubai, Hong Kong, Malaysia, and Singapore are more likely to be questioned longer than others.
 According to BI, these countries are popular points of transit for human trafficking operations, so it’s only natural that travelers heading to these destinations will be placed under greater scrutiny.

 Unfortunately, if the IO finds your answers insufficient, suspicious, or not matching the documents that you’ve presented, you’ll be sent for a secondary inspection at the office.

-According to the official guidelins from the Department of Foreign Affairs, these are the people who are almost always subject to automatic secondary inspection:
+According to the official guidelines from the Department of Foreign Affairs, these are the people who are almost always subject to automatic secondary inspection:

-- Repatriated irregular workers, in which case, travel may not be allowed without the clearance from the IACAT (generate data);
+- Repatriated irregular workers, in which case, travel may not be allowed without clearance from the IACAT (generate data)

-- Passengers traveling to counties with existing deployment bans, alert levels and travel advisories and those in possession of a visa to the said countries; and
+- Passengers traveling to countries with existing deployment bans, alert levels and travel advisories and those in possession of a visa to the said countries

 Tips for a smooth interview

 - Prepare beforehand.
 This one goes without saying, I think.
 You know that old adage, “By failing to prepare, you’re preparing to fail”?
 It’s a perfect quote to describe this situation.
 If you don’t have all your required documents on you before your flight, there’s a 100% chance that you’ll be relying on luck the whole time.
 For instance, I was just lucky that I wasn’t asked about my financial capacity during my first flight.
 If I had, I would’ve been offloaded for sure, as I didn’t have any bank statements or certificates with me at that time.